k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 LU tables are the basic building blocks for creating [Logical Units](/articles/03_logical_units/01_LU_overview.md#logical-unit-lu-overview).
 There are several ways to create a new LU table.

-There are three main methods for creating a new LU table:
+There are 3 main methods for creating a new LU table:

-1. Based on Data Source table
+1. Based on a Data Source table
 2. Manually
-3. Duplicate an existing table
+3. By duplicating an existing table